PaddlePaddle/CINN/tutorials/README.md

 =================
-Tutorials
+CINN Tutorials
 =================
-This page contains the tutorials about CINN.
+This page contains tutorials about CINN.

 ---------
 Run demo